Click the following link to access that section of the Student Handbook:

 A student’s academic load is determined at the end of the drop/add period each semester.
 If a student reduces his/her course load below the minimum, the Office of Financial Aid must be notified and some aid funds may have to be repaid.
 The student is responsible for notifying the OFA if a reduction occurs or is contemplated.

 A student working toward a second or subsequent baccalaureate degree is expected to make the same satisfactory progress and enroll for the same minimum course load when receiving financial aid as that stated above.
 These students will normally be eligible for loans only, and eligibility will be limited to no more than two additional academic years.
+All attempted hours at UNCP, as well as transfer hours are counted toward the maximum attempted hours for all students.
+The number of hours is not reset based on completion of a prior Undergraduate degree.

-A graduate student is considered to be making satisfactory academic progress for financial aid purposes, if s/he has completed two-thirds of all hours attempted, regardless of whether the hours attempted are at the undergraduate or graduate level.
+A graduate student is considered to be making satisfactory academic progress for financial aid purposes, if s/he has completed two-thirds or 67% of all hours attempted, regardless of whether the hours attempted are at the undergraduate or graduate level.
 Should a graduate student carry an incomplete beyond one semester, then s/he will not be considered to be making satisfactory progress for financial aid purposes and will not be eligible for further financial assistance until the incomplete has been removed.
 Once the student notifies the Office of Financial Aid that the incomplete has been removed and a grade has been posted, the student regains eligibility for financial aid.
 The student may receive aid for the semester during which the incomplete is removed if the semester has not yet ended.
 If it has ended then the student regains eligibility for financial aid for the next term.

 To be considered full-time, students must enroll for at least six (6) graduate hours each semester.
 Academic load is determined at the end of the drop/add period each semester.
 If hours are dropped below these levels, the student must notify the Office of Financial Aid, and some funds may have to be repaid.